kyrers/CTE-Solutions/README.md

 6. Settle and get your ETH back;

 So, to solve this challange add the required information to the code and run `npx hardhat run scripts/lottery/predictTheFutureBlockHash.js --network ropsten`.

+## MATH

+### Token Sale
+Looking at the contract, it may seem like everything is correct.
+However, if you look closely, you'll see that this contract does not implement SafeMath.
+Remember, SafeMath is implemented on the language level since solidity version 0.8.
+This challenge uses an older version, so there's the possibility of overflows.
+This is how we game the contract.
+If you look at the buy function, `require(msg.value == numTokens * PRICE_PER_TOKEN)` has the potential to overflow.
+Overflowing here would allow us to get a gigantic amount of tokens for a low price.
+We then sell 1 token for 1 ether, making a profit on the way and leaving the contract with a balance < 1, which is the required condition for us to solve the challenge.
+Once again, the code is commented and explained.
+Still, here are the steps needed:
+1. Get the contract abi and address;
+2. Get the private key of the ropsten account you are using to interact with Capture The Ether.
+Otherwise, you can't pass the challenge as CTE doesn't know who you are;
+3. Get the contract and connect with it using your account;
+4. Determine the amount of tokens to send to cause an overflow;
+5. Determine the amount of ether to send;
+6. Buy our tokens and wait for them to arrive;
+7. Sell 1 token;
+8. Profit;

+To keep this description short, steps 4 and 5 are detailed in the `tokenSale.js` script.
+Take a look.
+So, to solve this challange add the required information to the code and run `npx hardhat run scripts/math/tokenSale.js --network ropsten`.